 - Witch hazel can be used as an aftershave and to ingrown nails, cracked or blistered skin, and insect bites (2).

-- Witch hazel may also be used to treat poison ivy rash and chickenpox and heal bruises or cuts aggravated by viruses and bacteria (2).
+- Witch hazel may also be used to treat poison ivy rash and chickenpox and heal bruises or cuts infected by viruses and bacteria (2).

-- Witch hazel can protect the skin and prevent any blemishes from appearing (3).
+- Witch hazel is a wonderful herb that has a large concentration of tannins and works well as a herbal astringent.
+The bark and leaves are quite useful.
+They can protect the skin and prevent any blemishes from appearing (3).

-- Witch hazel water can help reduce minor skin issues such as roughness, soreness, and irritation (4).
+- Witch hazel water can help reduce minor skin issues such as roughness (or dryness), soreness, and irritation (4).

 Wondering if witch hazel is safe to apply on the face?
 Find out in the next section!

 Can Witch Hazel Be Used On The Face?